 "Excellent functionality.
 Outstanding support.
 Continuous improvements.
 The CANedge2 is the best you can get!"full case study

 The CANedge2 is an ideal device for predictive maintenance as it lets you easily record CAN/LIN data - and automatically push this to your own S3 server for processing.

 The raw CAN data is recorded to an SD card, meaning that a periodic loss of connectivity does not result in loss of data (e.g. if vehicles operate in mines, tunnels, outside of WiFi range etc).
-Further, data can be uploaded via stationary WiFi access points or via 3G/4G WiFi routers (for on-the-road upload of data).
+Further, data can be uploaded via stationary WiFi access points using the CANedge2 or via 3G/4G using the CANedge3 (for on-the-road upload of data).
 Log files can be split in configurable chunks based on size or time - e.g. in 1 MB splits, 10 second splits, 30 min splits etc.

-We encounter two common ways to utilize the CANedge2 in predictive maintenance:
+We encounter two common ways to utilize the CANedge in predictive maintenance: